triflicacid/triflic-script/docs/General.md

 The assignation operator `=>` assigns a value to a symbol **which is not in the current scope**.
 It assigns the value to the next available binding to that symbol and, if non is found, an error is thrown.

 See the programs in `programs/tests/scope` and compare the two functions.

+## Inheritance
+TriflicScript supports a an extremely simple inheritance, wherein `map` types may be an instance of, and inherit from other `map` types.
+Inheritance links `map`s together and allows inherited maps to use parent `map`s properties and methods.

+When instantiated, the inheritance tree if traversed.
+Any property which is not a function will be deep copied into the newly created `map`.
+When a map is instantiated, it There are multiple ways be instantiate a map (i.e. create a copy from a template):
+- Use the `new` function.
+Calling `call($map)` will instantiate `$map` and return it.
+- `$map(...args)` has two cases.
+If `$map._Construct` is not defined, `$map` is instantiated and returned.
+If it is defined, `$map._Construct(...args)` will be called, with a reference to the newly instantiated `$map` being passed as the first argument.
+  - `_Construct` must have at least one argument
+  - The first argument must have the following signature: `[name]: ref map`
+  - `_Construct` must not return a value (the returned value is ignored)

+Call `isinstance(A, B)` to test if `A` is an instance of `B`

+To inherit from a `map`, use the built-in `inherit()` function.
+For example, if `B` is to inherit from `A`, define and bind `A` and `B`, then call `inherit(A, B)`.
+Call `inherit(A)` to return a `set` of `map`s that `A` is inherited from.

+When instantiating a `map` which is inherited from other `map`s, nothing happens behind the scenes.
+The programmer must include calls to the appropriate constructors in `_Construct`.
+Continuing the example above, in `B`s constructor there would be `A._Construct(self, ...)` (**not** `A(self, ...)`).

+When calling a method (function) on a map instance, the map will be automatically passed as the first argument.
+- Any methods designed to be called by instances must take at least one argument
+- For a method to be able to modify the passed instance, it must be a `ref map` argument

+* Note, TriflicScripts inheritance model uses the maps themselves.
+The bound name does not matter; the name could be changed, or the symbol deleted entirely, and any inheriting maps would continue to work*

+See `docs/inherit/`